 Martin earned his medical degree from the University of Sydney School of Medicine in Sydney, Australia.
 He completed a pediatrics residency at Royal North Shore Hospital of Sydney and at the University of Missouri Medical Center in Columbia, MO, as well as a perinatal medicine fellowship at University Hospitals Rainbow Babies and Children’s Hospital in Cleveland.
 He has received many awards and honors including recognition among The Best Doctors in America; America’s Top Doctors (Castle Connolly); American Academy of Pediatrics’ Perinatal Section Education and Apgar Awards; and the Golden Stethoscope Award, Rainbow Babies & Children’s Hospital

-The Mary Ellen Avery Neonatal Research Award will be presented at the American Pediatric Society’s 2018 meeting this May in Toronto; He will be introduced by his long standing colleague and professor emeritus at Case Western Reserve School of Medicine, Avroy Fanaroff, MD.
-Martin will deliver a lecture at the event as part of his selection.
+The Mary Ellen Avery Neonatal Research Award was presented at the American Pediatric Society’s 2018 meeting; Dr. Martin was introduced by his long standing colleague and professor emeritus at Case Western Reserve School of Medicine, Avroy Fanaroff, MD.
+Martin delivered a lecture at the event as part of his selection.

 Originally posted as UH Press Release on February 28, 2018